-Join Kevin Skoglund for an in-depth discussion in this video Password encryption, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Password encryption, part of Programming Foundations: Web Security.

 - In this chapter we will discuss encryption…and user authentication.…It is worth dedication a chapter to this topic.…Authentication is had become ubiquitous on the web.…Many if not most websites have areas that require…username and a password.…It's important to discuss it…because it's very easy to get it wrong.…You could think that you've protected yourself…when in fact there's a huge hole in your security.…Let's begin by talking about password encryption.…First and foremost, never store passwords in plain text.…I already made this point before…but I can't stress it enough.…